F-R-I/wifi-brute-force/README.md

 ---

+### **How to Add This Content to `README.md` on GitHub:**

+1. Go to your repository on GitHub.
+2. Click on the `README.md` file, then click the **"Edit"** (pencil) button.
+3. Paste the content above into the file.
+4. Click **"Commit changes"** to save the updates.

+---

 ### **Explanation of the Added Sections:**

 1. **How to Run the Tool**:
-   - Explains step-by-step how to run the tool, from opening the terminal to entering the required information.
+   - Explains how to run the tool, from opening the terminal to entering the required information.

 2. **Expected Output**:
    - Provides an example of the output the user will see when running the tool.